 What is a NULL file?

-A NULL file is an empty or corrupted file in an operating system, they’re easily identifiable by the .null extension they end with, and they cannot be read or opened by any program or application on your phone or computer.
+A NULL file is an empty or corrupted file in an operating system, they’re easily identifiable by the .null extension they end with, and cannot be read or opened by any program or application on your phone or computer.

 How do NULL files get into a computer?